sameersharmaAI/end2end/README.md

 ## Usage

 - **Local**: After running the application locally, navigate to `http://127.0.0.1:8000/predictdata` to interact with the ML model.
-- **AWS Deployment**: The web app is also hosted on AWS Elastic Beanstalk.
+- **AWS Deployment**: (Currently down) The web app is also hosted on AWS Elastic Beanstalk.
 Access it via http://sp4-env.eba-umzqkpvp.us-east-1.elasticbeanstalk.com/predictdata

 ## Data